AashitaK/AashitaK.github.io/_posts/2017-07-05-Github-Pages.md

 * Setting up a custom domain.
 * Including [MathJax](https://www.mathjax.org/) to typeset mathematical expressions.
 * Adding buttons for social media links.
-* Using [google analytics](https://analytics.google.com/analytics/web/) to track traffic in the website.
+* Using [google analytics](https://analytics.google.com/analytics/web/) to track traffic on website.

 [//]: # (Some related blogs that I learnt from and find useful:)